-A yeast infection is caused by the fungus candida.
+If you itch in uncomfortable places, then chances are you have a yeast infection.
+Yeast infections are caused by the fungus candida.
 The vagina naturally contains a balance of yeast and bacteria.
-A vaginal yeast infection occurs when the balance is disrupted and too much yeast begins to grow.
-An overgrowth of yeast can be caused by:
+Unfortunately, when this balance is disrupted and too much yeast begins to grow, a vaginal yeast infection occurs.
+(1)

 - Antibiotic use

 Well, if you visit a health care professional for a vaginal yeast infection, you may be prescribed a cream, ointment, or oral medication as yeast infection remedies.
 However, there are several natural yeast infection remedies you can use at home to stop the overgrowth of yeast and get rid of the infection.
 So the next time you’re suffering from a yeast infection, try some of the yeast infection remedies below.

 Here’s how to get rid of yeast infections: